index

 Cider and cheese

 One of the most famous food matches with cider is cheese.
-A good cheese and cider combination is hard to beat but it's not as simple as saying that all cider goes with all cheese because it doesn't.
+A good cheese and cider combination is hard to beat, but it's not as simple as saying that all cider goes with all cheese, because it doesn't.

 The key is to have fun and experiment.
 There are no hard and fast rules - it's all about what works for you.
 But as we discovered, there are a few helpful guidelines.
 Tannic cider tends to match better with softer, creamier cheeses.
 Whereas stronger, sharper cheeses needed a fruitier cider.
 If you try to match a dry, tannic cider with a strong, artisan cheddar the flavours just clash.